Skip to Content

 • The Five & Dime store on the south side of the plaza claims to have invented Frito pie, and you can still order it at the lunch counter if you’re into that sort of thing.

-the storefront of the five & dime store in santa fe, inventor of the frito pie.
+The storefront of the five & dime store in santa fe, inventor of the frito pie.

 One of the best ways to find a place to eat in the Old Town is to stand in the Plaza and look up.
 Places with outdoor balconies offer nice views of the plaza and the surrounding area.

 • The Rooftop Pizza & Draft Station, next to the Five & Dime, is a good bet for families.
-Try to snag a table on the upstairs balcony, order one of the local beers on the menu along with one of the gourment pizza.
+Try to snag a table on the upstairs balcony, order one of the local beers on the menu along with one of the gourmet pizza.

 • We stopped into the Shed, just east of the Plaza on Palace Street, because its hidden patio looked charming.
 It’s popular for its good food and fun décor.